TheTempest1610/Mythos/docs/architecture/boot-lifecycle.md

 Server startup loads config presets before most gameplay managers initialize. `Content.Server.Entry.EntryPoint.LoadConfigPresets` reads `/ConfigPresets/Build/debug.toml`, `/ConfigPresets/Build/development.toml`, and any configured presets from `/ConfigPresets/`.

+Mythos-specific systems are not manually registered in the entrypoints.
+They are found through normal assembly scanning like other content systems and components.
+This is why concrete client/server subclasses exist for shared abstract systems such as `CombatQueueSystem`, `ManaSystem`, `MagicMissileSystem`, and `FireballSystem`.

 ## Customization Levers

 - Default local server behavior: `config/server_config.toml` and `Resources/ConfigPresets/Build/*.toml`.